hy1984427/appium/migrate_android_script_into_cucumber_features/execute_test.md

 This is all for Android.

-Now, it's your turn to use them in your project and with BDD, Page Object and other techniques.
+Now, it's your turn to use them in your project, with BDD, Page Object and other techniques.

 For BDD and Page Object with Cucumber, you can refer to another handbook of mine: [BDD with PageObject](http://hy1984427.github.io/BDD-with-PageObject/).